 If you use the Robinhood Gold service, you can use additional research tools: live market data (level II) and research reports provided by Morningstar.

 You can find analyst ratings of various products by experts, which can help you make better investment decisions.
 These ratings show the percentage of analysts who rate the stock as buy, hold or sell.
 In the 'People also bought' section, you can find products related to the one you're viewing.

 In late February 2020, Robinhood announced a new feature called Profiles, which enables users to customize their public profiles and search other users to see what they have invested in.
 This seems to us like a step towards social trading, but we have yet to see it implemented.

-You can find some basic fundamental data, such as P/E, the number of employees, or market capitalization.
+You can find some basic fundamental data, such as P/E, number of employees, and market capitalization.

-You can read a relevant news feed when you click on a product.
+You will find a relevant news feed when you click on a product.
 The news feed is high quality, as it is provided by top-tier third parties such as Seeking Alpha or Yahoo!
 Finance.